guidedhacking/cfautouam/readme.md

-# cfautouam - Cloudlare Under Attack Mode Automation
+# cfautouam - CloudFlare Under Attack Mode Automation

 ### What does it do
 Enables Cloudflare's Under Attack Mode based on CPU load percentage using the Cloudflare API.